Think back to your first job.

 Part of this attitude could be due to the 90-day probation clause that most SaaS companies have - why spend so much time, effort, and money on onboarding and training when you don’t even know if they’ll make it past probation?

-Guess what - if you don’t give them any onboarding and training, they most likely won’t make it past probation anyways.
+Guess what - if you don’t give them any onboarding and training, or if you don't know how to measure training effectiveness metrics, they most likely won’t make it past probation anyways.
 They’ll suck.
 And managers will suck too - for not getting their reps to quota and having high attrition.
 Then, they’ll get fired.

 Or even worse - there will be a pattern of unsuccessful new hires happening.
 Then, as a sales enablement manager, you’ll be escorted to the front door by security, and asked to go find happiness elsewhere.